Need help to narrow down a your home loan options? Speak to a licensed mortgage broker.

 Friends, family and colleagues can be great sources of recommendations.
+Many of the best brokers source the majority of their business from referrals.
 Ask around and see if anyone you know has had some experience with a good mortgage broker.

 Research and compare

 Mortgage brokers may have access to hundreds of different loan products, but it doesn't hurt to spend a little time researching your options on your own as well.
 Remember, this is your mortgage and it will be with you for a couple of decades to come.
-Getting a good deal is in your best interests here, so compare your options.
+Arming yourself with information will help both you and your broker.

 Special deals might mean special conditions

 If a mortgage broker recommends a special deal, always ask if there are any special conditions attached.
-For example, a super-cheap interest rate with one particular lender might be unbeatable in terms of rate, but the conditions include penalty fees for paying too much extra off the loan balance in a certain period of time.
-Other special deals may include introductory offers that sound incredible, but the interest rate when this special deal ends might be quite a bit higher than you'd be charged elsewhere.
+For example, a super-cheap interest rate with one particular lender might be unbeatable in terms of rate, but the conditions could include penalty fees for extra repayments.
+Other special deals may include introductory offers that sound incredible, but which revert to a much higher interest rate once the introductory period is over.
 Always check if there are conditions attached to any special deals you're offered.

 Start a folder and keep written notes of any contact you receive.
 Include details such as time, date, names and any offers you receive in writing from brokers.
 This can be invaluable later in case of a dispute.